The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Internal kinematics of LMC

 The residual tangential map reveals a similar phenomenon, with eastward motion clearly visible in the north-east of the residual plot.
 This pattern is also evident in the residual proper motion map (see Figure \ref{fig:vel_arrow}).
 We attribute this high residual velocity in the azimuthal direction to a substructure located in the northeastern outskirts of the LMC, approximately 15 deg from the LMC centre, known as Eastern Substructure 1.
-This substructure was first reported by \citet{1955vaucouleurs} and later confirmed by \citet{2021GaiaMC} and \citet{2021dalal}, who identified it at about RA = $-$15 deg, Dec = 1 deg from the LMC centre in the projected sky plane.
+This substructure was first reported by \citet{1955vaucouleurs} and later confirmed by \citetalias{2021GaiaMC} and \citet{2021dalal}, who identified it at about 15 deg East in the RA direction and 1 deg North in Dec direction from the LMC centre in the projected sky plane.
 It extends about 10 deg across in the eastward direction and is $\sim$7 deg wide in the plane of the LMC.
 In \citet{2022cullinane}, the kinematics of the LMC's periphery, starting at 8 deg from the centre, were studied using spectroscopic observations of red clump and RGB stars from the Magellanic Edges Survey \citep[MagES;][]{2020cullinane}.
-They reported that the inner regions of the northeastern substructure is dynamically stable, with its tracers located in the same plane as the LMC disk (scale height, z $\approx$ 0).
-A similar study in this region by \citet{2023navarrete}, which included a more extended area and utilizing Mira variable stars as tracers, concluded that this substructure results from a perturbed disk.
-Both studies simulated possible interaction histories between the LMC, SMC, and Milky Way, suggesting at least three crossings of the SMC.
+They reported that the inner region of the northeastern substructure is dynamically stable, with its tracers located in the same plane as the LMC disc (scale height, z $\approx$ 0).
+A similar study in this region by \citet{2023navarrete}, which included a more extended area and utilised Mira variable stars as tracers, concluded that this substructure results from a perturbed disc.
+Both studies simulated possible interaction histories between the LMC, SMC, and MW, suggesting at least three crossings of the SMC.
 In \citet{2023navarrete}, their simulation indicated an outward radial in-plane motion of stars in the northeastern region.
-Hence, we suggest that this excess tangential motion towards the north-east of the LMC could be a kinematical indicator of this substructure from within the LMC disk plane.
+Hence, we suggest that this excess tangential motion towards the north-east of the LMC could be a kinematical indicator of this substructure from within the LMC disc plane.